Here's what you need to know.

 Several studies have examined creatine supplementation in populations with reduced caloric intake or in older adults experiencing muscle loss — both of which closely mirror the GLP-1 user experience.
 The findings are consistently encouraging: creatine supplementation, combined with resistance training, significantly attenuates the loss of lean muscle mass during periods of weight loss.

-One particularly relevant area is creatine’s role in older adults.
-As we age, we naturally lose muscle — which can result in a condition called sarcopenia.
-GLP-1-induced weight loss can accelerate this if left unaddressed.
+One particularly relevant area is creatine's role in older adults.
+As we age, we naturally lose muscle — a condition called sarcopenia.
+GLP-1-induced weight loss can accelerate this process if left unaddressed.
 Creatine has been shown in multiple trials to support muscle strength and function in adults over 50, making it especially relevant for patients who are middle-aged or older.